A combinatorial take on hierarchical hyperbolicity and applications to quotients of mapping class groups: is hierarchically hyperbolic

-The underlying space, $W$, is a geodesic space.
-Indeed, when we verify the uniqueness axiom below, our argument will also show that $W$ is a connected graph.
+First, the underlying space, $W$, is a geodesic extended metric space, since it is a graph.
+Definition~\ref{defn:combinatorial_HHS} requires $W$ to be a quasigeodesic space, which in our situation means that we have to show that $W$ is connected.
+This is done below, when we verify the uniqueness axiom (Definition~\ref{defn:HHS}.\eqref{item:dfs_uniqueness}).
+We will not require connectedness of $W$ for the earlier parts of the proof.
 (The simplest argument that we are aware of for connectedness requires less precision, but it otherwise follows the same outline.)

-We let $\mathfrak S$ be the associated index set, with relations described in Definition~\ref{defn:nest_orth}; for each $[\Delta]\in\mathfrak S$, the associated $\delta$--hyperbolic space is $\mathcal C([\Delta])$, and the various projections are as described in Definition~\ref{defn:projections}.
+Second, let $\mathfrak S$ be the associated index set, with relations described in Definition~\ref{defn:nest_orth}; for each $[\Delta]\in\mathfrak S$, the associated $\delta$--hyperbolic space is $\mathcal C([\Delta])$, and the various projections are as described in Definition~\ref{defn:projections}.